Cray-HPE/uas-mgr/doc/uas_overview.md

 resource_id = "eff9e1f2-3560-4ece-a9ce-8093e05e032d"
 ```

-There are three configurable parts to a resource specification, a `limit` which is a JSON string describing a Kubernetes resource limit, a `request` which is a JSON string desribing a Kubernetes resource request and an optional `comment` which is a free form string containing any information an administrator might find useful about the resource specification.
-There is also a `resource-id` that can be used for examiing, updating or deleting the resource specifcation as well as linking the resource specification into a UAI class.
+There are three configurable parts to a resource specification, a `limit` which is a JSON string describing a Kubernetes resource limit, a `request` which is a JSON string describing a Kubernetes resource request and an optional `comment` which is a free form string containing any information an administrator might find useful about the resource specification.
+There is also a `resource-id` that can be used for examining, updating or deleting the resource specification as well as linking the resource specification into a UAI class.

 #### Adding a Resource Specification <a name="main-uasconfig-resources-add"></a>